 Red Deer Public Library – https://www.rdpl.org/ – Physical Literacy and the Early Years Backpack Check-Out Program.
 The library offers for all ages the Annual Dawe Community Bike Fair and Repair Café in June at the Dawe Branch.
 The event includes bike repair, a master-class in bike maintenance, learning about bicycling, a mini bike rodeo, and a mile long group bike ride around the Dawe Centre.
 This event is co-sponsored by Red Deer Public Library, Red Deer Association for Bicycle Commuting, Optimist Club of Red Deer, Safe Communities Coalition of Central Alberta, Wipe-Out Ski and Bike and Safety City.

-The Dawe Branch offers Stretch and Story, Mondays at 10 a.m. for ages 2-5: Stories, yoga and activities to support physical literacy.
+The Dawe Branch offers Stretch and Story, alternate Tuesdays from 1:30 to 2 p.m. for ages 3-5: Stories, yoga and activities to support physical literacy.
 Adults are encouraged to participate.
 Bring yoga mats if you have them.

 Red Deer Public Library’s Timberlands Branch has wobble stools that promote active sitting.